Skip to content

 This is where the app loses all the points gained before.
 As mentioned before, most of these new projects are in nascent stages.
 This modern, fluent design-based Files app suffers from that too.
 It gets the job done, but it’s just not very reliable.
 There have been times when it has crashed on me, but that’s not all.
 The app is slow even when reading from an SSD.
 Displaying the contents of a folder after it has been double-clicked takes almost a second sometimes.

 That button in the bottom-right corner that is supposed to show users the status of ongoing tasks?
 Doesn’t quite work either.
-It doesn’t really give you real-time information about the process.
+It doesn’t give you real-time information about the process.
 This seems like a bug, but it only shows you that file transfer is in progress at 0%, and then it shows you that it is complete at 100%.
 This happens regardless of the time it takes for the process to complete.
 However, Files does not let you auto-arrange files as Windows file explorer does as of now.

 Is this Modern, Fluent Design-based Files app usable?